DasLab/LIFFT/README.md

    Less commonly used inputs...
    C_state_in = a 'target' set of values for footprinting data for each state.
 If not specified or [], no target set. plot_res   = which residues, if any, to make a 'nice' Hill plot with.
-   do_centralize  = pre-'normalize' the data based on assumption that some residues stay invariant during the titration (default = 1, i.e., true) conc_fine      = finely spaced concentrations to use when plotting.
-If not specified or [], use default. min_frac_error = minimum assumed relative error in points (default is 0.2) do_lane_normalization = try to fit lane normalization for each parameter value. (default is 1) baseline_dev = amount of deviation to allow for start & end fraction folded to deviate from 1 and 0 (default = 0.05)
+   do_centralize  = pre-'normalize' the data based on assumption that some residues stay invariant during the titration (default = 0, i.e., false) conc_fine      = finely spaced concentrations to use when plotting.
+If not specified or [], use default. min_frac_error = minimum assumed relative error in points (default is 0.2, except defaults to 0.01 for melt_with_linear_baseline) do_lane_normalization = try to fit lane normalization for each parameter value. (default is 1, except defaults to 0 for melt_with_linear_baseline) baseline_dev = amount of deviation to allow for start & end fraction folded to deviate from 1 and 0 (default = 0.05)

   Outputs: